Introduction

 We are enthusiastic about creating pathways to careers in the social sector for as many students as possible.
 As we’ve refined our programming and worked with students, we have learned that some students are left out of the funding process, while other students with financial needs are often left with incomplete funding sources.

-Partial funding applications will be due on May 15th, intentionally AFTER all other funding deadlines.
+Supplemental funding applications will be due on May 15th, intentionally AFTER all other funding deadlines.
 We anticipate this funding to be more popular for students that are working in comparably expensive cities like New York City, Washington, DC, San Francisco, Chicago, and Boston.
 Additionally, we also anticipate this funding to be a popular option for students that are working only part-time on a summer project in addition to other work they have committed to.
-The maximum amount of funding will be $1,500 for this student.
+The maximum amount of funding will be $2,000 for this student, an increase from $1,500 in 2024.

 Acceptable Forms of Summer Activity

 Summer Fellows may request funding to support a project, internship, or research proposal.
-Typically, summer activities will be accomplished within eight weeks, and must be fully supported by a supervisor/mentor.
+Typically, summer activities will be accomplished within eight weeks, and must be basein in the USA and fully supported by a supervisor/mentor.
 Further definition and examples:

 Project – Carefully planned and designed to achieve a particular aim, projects build the capacity of an organization to fulfill its mission statement.
 Projects have a clear, demonstrative end.
 Example: developing and testing the social media strategy of partner organization.